divnix/digga/README.md

 ## Profiles
 More abstract configurations that can be reused by multiple machines should go in the [profiles](profiles) directory.
-It's structure is pretty straight forward.
-Just have a look to get an idea.
+We make a distinction between a module and profile, in that a profile is simly a regular NixOS module, without any new option declarations.

 Every profile should have a `default.nix` to easily import it.
-You can also stick things in the profile's subdirectory which are not automatically imported by its `default.nix` but are meant to be manually imported from a host (useful for less common, or specialized configurations).
+You can also stick things in the profile's subdirectory which are not automatically imported, but are meant to be manually imported from a host (useful for less common, or specialized configurations).

+Importantly, every subdirectory in a profile should be independantly importable.
+For example, a zsh directory lives under [profiles/develop](profiles/develop/zsh).
+It's written in a generic way to allow in to be imported without the entire [develop](profiles/develop) if one so wished.
+This provides a wonderful level of granularity.

 In addition, profiles can depend on other profiles.
 For example, The [graphical](profiles/graphical) profile depends on [develop](profiles/develop)